 Aggravated UUW is a much more serious criminal offense in Illinois.
 You can be guilty of an Aggravated UUW in Illinois if you do not have an FOID card and a Conceal and Carry Permit and you are arrested for carrying a loaded gun on your person or in your car.
 Many out-of-state residents who are spending time in Illinois do not understand that while it may be legal in their home state to carry a gun they must comply with the strict Illinois gun laws or else they will be facing a UUW or Aggravated UUW charge in Illinois.
 Even Illinois residents that have a valid FOID card end up getting arrested and charged with a new UW simply because they did not realize that their FOID card had expired.
 Not knowing that your FOID card had expired is not a defense to a UUW or Aggravated UUW in Illinois.What is the Penalty for a UUW or Aggravated UUW in Illinois?

 A misdemeanor UUW in Illinois is a class A misdemeanor which carries a maximum punishment of up to one year in jail and a fine up to $2,500.
 You can get Court Supervision or Conditional Discharge for a UUW in Illinois.
 An Aggravated UUW in Illinois is a class 4 felony which carries a potential jail sentence of one to three years.
 Most prosecutors are unwilling and unable to enter into meaningful negotiations for any agreements that call for anything less than jail time when it comes to a UUW or and Aggravated UUW charge.
-This is true in Cook County, DuPage County and Kane County.
+This is true in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 The intense public and media focus on gun crimes in Illinois has caused many prosecutors to take a very hard line approach when it comes to UUW and Aggravated UUW cases in Illinois.
 As a result, a criminal charge of UUW or Aggravated UUW in Illinois must be taken seriously and fought very hard because the potential consequences can be very severe.Effective and Experienced Criminal Defense Lawyer for UUW and Aggravated UUW Charges in Illinois

-UUW lawyer, James Dimeas, has dedicated the past 25 years to fighting UUW and Aggravated UUW cases in Cook County, DuPage County, Lake County, and Kane County.
+UUW lawyer, James Dimeas, has dedicated the past 25 years to fighting UUW and Aggravated UUW cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas, an experienced UUW and Aggravated UUW attorney, understands that many times, in their zeal to find a gun, the police will conduct stops of vehicles and of pedestrians for no reason.
 The police will search people and their vehicles without a warrant and without probable cause.
 UUW attorney, James Dimeas, will file Motions to Suppress the stops and searches and will have the evidence seized thrown out.
 Sometimes the police will question suspects without reading them their rights.
 UUW lawyer, James Dimeas, will file a motion to have the statements made to the police and prosecutors thrown out of Court.

 Award-Winning UUW Lawyer for Your UUW Case